Jamuna2125/fashionjewelleryapp/README.md

 # fashionjewelleryapp
-Has files related to loal buisness app
+Has files related to local buisness app